As we say in German, auf jeden Topf passt ein Deckel (for every pot, there is a lid).

-You’ll need to understand yourself and your German learning goals in order to settle on a method.
+You’ll need to understand yourself and your learning goals in order to settle on the best method to learn German.

 My personal story with the German language is a bit romantic.
-I started learning after watching Wim Wenders’ “Der Himmel über Berlin” (Wings of Desire).
-Basically, this amazing film shifted my idea of German from the harsh language of WW2 hate speeches to the sweet voice of Bruno Ganz reciting, “Als das Kind Kind war, wusste es nicht, dass es Kind war” (When the child was a child, he didn’t know he was a child).
+I started learning after watching Wim Wenders’ “Der Himmel über Berlin” (“Wings of Desire”).
+Basically, this amazing film shifted my idea of German from the harsh language of WWII hate speeches to the sweet voice of Bruno Ganz reciting, “Als das Kind Kind war, wusste es nicht, dass es Kind war” (“When the child was a child, he didn’t know he was a child”).

 That’s how I decided to start tackling German study by watching tons of films, shows and other video or audio content.
 I supplemented this with more formal study at German institutes, to teach me the intricate structures and details I’d need to indulge my artistic tendencies.